Updated March 19, 2023

 Your best bets for soft golden sand include Thassos, in the northern Aegean, Skiathos, in the Sporades, and Crete’s north coast, where even in high season you can find a stretch of shore to call your own.

 Access to all Greek island beaches is free.
-On must-see strands like Koukounaries on Skiathos, Limenaria on Thassos, and Zante’s famous ‘Smuggler’s Wreck’ beach you can expect to pay around €4 – €5 per day for a sunbed and umbrella.
+On must-see strands such as Koukounaries on Skiathos, Limenaria on Thassos, and Crete's famous Elafonissi beach, you can expect to pay around €10 per day for two sun-loungers and an umbrella.
 Is it worth it?
 Not unless you plan to spend the entire day on the beach.
-You can save pennies by staying by your hotel pool – or by seeking out a beach taverna that offers free sunbeds as long as you buy a drink or two.
+You can save pennies by bringing your own umbrella, staying by your hotel pool – or by seeking out a beach taverna that offers free sun-loungers as long as you buy a drink or two.